-- Each year students must reapply for financial aid by submitting a Financial Aid application.
-Details concerning application are publicized by the Student Financial Services office.
-Aid may increase or decrease in individual cases depending on changes in a family's financial circumstances and student's cumulative GPA.
-The most common reasons for award revisions are family financial problems such as loss of income or emergency expenses, and a shortfall in student summer savings. - The students and their families are expected to assume the primary responsibility for meeting educational expenses.
+- LCC offers three types of Financial Aid: Need-Based Aid, Merit-Based Aid, and Other Scholarships & Grants.
+Depending on the scholarship, in most cases, students must reapply for financial aid each year by submitting an application for the specific type of scholarship.
+Details concerning each application are publicized by the Student Financial Services office.
+Need-Based Aid may increase or decrease in individual cases depending on changes in a family's financial circumstances and student's cumulative GPA.
+The most common reasons for Need-Based Aid award revisions are family financial problems, such as loss of income or emergency expenses, and a shortfall in student summer savings. - The students and their families are expected to assume the primary responsibility for meeting educational expenses.
 The amount payable is determined using the information the student is asked to submit in the Financial Aid application.
 A student's demonstrated financial need is determined by subtracting the expected family contribution from the total studying cost for the specific academic year. - The Student Financial Services office analyzes the student's financial need and extends an offer of financial assistance.
-All sources of available aid need based aid, scholarships, grants, government loans, and student employment are considered in making this offer.
+All sources of available aid-need based aid, scholarships, grants, government loans, and student employment are considered in making this offer.